 1. A Little Spanish Can Be a Big Help

-You don’t need to speak fluent español in order to experience the best of Cuba.
-There are some times where it’s going to be helpful though.
-You’ll find that English is widely spoken in larger cities, and basically anywhere with a tourism industry (it’s their bread and butter after all), but a little Spanish goes a long way.
+You don’t need to be fluent in Spanish in order to experience the best of Cuba.
+However there are times when it’s going to be quite helpful.
+You’ll find that English is widely spoken but a little Spanish is a good back up.
 Learn the pleasantries; a hello, goodbye, or thank you in the native language shows you’re making an effort.
 Some language barriers might be experienced in the more rural areas, but it’s unlikely to pose a massive problem.
 If you are going to be spending a large amount of time off the beaten track, hunt for a translation app (that works offline) and have it on your smartphone just in case the need should arise.

 You might be in the habit of packing light to the point of only taking carry on baggage.
 This is a philosophy that works in Cuba… but only up to a point.
 You can’t just pick up many essential items once you arrive, since some basic purchases can be hard to track down.
 Make sure you bring all toiletries, cosmetics, and any over the counter medication you’ll be using.
 These items can be found in Cuba, but you might need to do some major hunting in order to find something that is seemingly rather basic.
 Chances are you’ll feel a little awkward in Cuba if you found yourself unable to find any deodorant!

 3. A Little Modesty Goes a Long Way

 One way to experience Cuba like a local is to blend in (and more on that in a moment).
 You will find that expensive accessories (call it bling if you have to) will really make you look like a tourist.
 It’s not as though the locals refrain from accessorising altogether, but it’s done with more modesty, without drawing attention to oneself.
 Keep those expensive accessories at home.